 Note for the time you use the machine, you’ll be charged hourly.
 In case you do not want to use the machine for some time or stop the machine daily at a defined time, you can do that manually by clicking on Virtual Machines option at your Azure dashboard.
 You’ll see your VM.
 Select your VM and click Stop.
 You can Start whenever you want.
 Thus, you can save a lot of costs.

 Moreover, by clicking on your select VM, you can monitor its hourly/daily usage statistics as shown below.

 See how easy it was to set up a VM on Azure with just a few simple clicks?
-Now you do not have to depend upon any physical machine to do your job.
+Now you do not have to depend on any physical machine to do your job.

-In this article, we learnt how to setup a Virtual Machine (VM) on Microsoft Azure.
-With few simple steps, we can setup a machine of our choice based on our need and requirements and moreover, we can have full control over that machine and cost.
+In this article, we learned how to setup a Virtual Machine (VM) on Microsoft Azure.
+With few simple steps, we can set up a machine of our choice based on our need and requirements and moreover, we can have full control over that machine and cost.
 So, no more depending on your IT office guys or your Networking guys.
 Cheers!